eslint/eslint/docs/rules/prefer-template.md

 This rule is aimed to flag usage of `+` operators with strings.

+### trim

+The `trim` option is a boolean (default: `false`).
+Using a template string it is possible to have spaces on the inside of either of the brackets, but they will be flagged as an error and can be automatically removed by `--fix` when `trim` set to `true`.

 ## Examples

 Examples of **incorrect** code for this rule: